Welcome to the wonderful world of Year 5C!!

 Well done on reaching the bottom of the Year 5 Class Page.

-A prize* to the first pupil who tells Mr Clare the answer to this tricky riddle: What can you catch but not throw? *Disclaimer: the prize may not be of a high quality!
+A prize* to the first pupil who tells Mr Clare the answer to this tricky riddle: What is full of holes but still holds water? *Disclaimer: the prize may not be of a high quality!